metrumresearchgroup/pkgr/integration_tests/repo-local/guide.md

 ## Description
 Environment to help test that pkgr can install packages from local repositories.

+## Special setup
+Change the path of the miniCRAN Repo in `pkgr.yml` to the correct path for your system.

 ## Expected Behaviors
 * `pkgr plan` will indicate that packages will be pulled from miniCRAN
 * `pkgr install` will complete successfully. pkgr install should have the following output: